-Golf Courses have become extremely competitive with once another especially after the economic turmoil has caused some courses to reduce their fees to draw players.
-Once of the best ways a course can distinguish itself from lower quality courses and to attract their target player is to adequately refurbish the course itself.
+Golf courses have become extremely competitive with one another especially during times of economic turmoil when courses will often reduce their fees to draw players.
+One of the best ways a course can distinguish itself from lower quality courses and to attract their target player is to adequately refurbish the course itself.
 Greens, bunkers, fairways, tee boxes, even cart paths have useful life expectancies after which they will typically become old and “tired” looking.

 Typical useful life and issues: